sghosh27/Low-Code-RAG-LLM-Framework-for-Context-Aware-Querying-in-Electrical-Standards-Design-and-Research/README.md

 * LLM_Evaluation.ipynb - For LLM evaluation and scoring.
 The notebook uses the input prompt, a ground truth, and the LLM's actual output for evaluation and scoring.
 * Parsing_Documents.ipynb - Can be used to create Markdown files, which can be uploaded into Anything LLM.
 This can be used to emulate section 3 of the manuscript to develop a private RAG-LLM workflow.

+Notes:
-Notes: You have to generate application-specific API keys to use the N8N templates or Jupyter notebook.
+1. You have to generate application-specific API keys to use the N8N templates or Jupyter notebook.
+2. Please contact the corresponding author at sghosh27@ieee.org for further technical assistance.